Peru is a wonderful country with many places to get to know, enjoy gastronomy, and take photos.

-In addition to your usual clothing, you should keep in mind that regardless of the season in which you travel you will need:
+In addition to your usual clothing, you should keep in mind that regardless of the season in which you travel, you will need:

-- Waterproof poncho: The climate of Machu Picchu makes the rains can occur very unexpectedly, both in the rainy season and in the dry season.
+- Waterproof poncho: The climate of Machu Picchu is very rainy and can occur very unexpectedly, both in the rainy and dry seasons.

 - Sunscreen, hat, sunglasses, Altitude (soroche) pills.

-Having the internet during your trip in Peru will help you to be connected with family and friends, be able to access the whatsapp and upload photos to social networks.
-Also to have access to GPS, and anything you want to search on the internet.
+Having the internet during your trip to Peru will help you stay connected with family and friends, access WhatsApp, and upload photos to social networks.

 The price varies depending on the destination and length of the rental, but it is usually affordable, especially if you share the expense with your travel companions.

-Food in Peru
+Great Gastronomy in Peru

 The most typical dishes you have to try are:

-They are very simple dishes to prepare, all the restaurants seem to serve excellent crazy food in the surroundings of Lima.
+They are very simple dishes to prepare; all the restaurants seem to serve excellent crazy food in the surroundings of Lima.

 Ají de Gallina: It’s shredded chicken in spiced milk sauce.

-Pork marinade: Pork sauce, served with white rice.
+Pork marinade: Pork sauce served with white rice.

 Rice with Chicken: It’s boiled chicken seasoned with a green sauce.
 Always served with green rice (rice cooked with basil)

-Carapulca: It is made of dried and chopped potato with pork or chicken and beef, served with rice or alone.
+Carapulcra: It is made of dried and chopped potato with pork or chicken and beef, served with rice or alone.

 Roasted Cuy: It is considered a delicacy.
 It is the meat of the cuy seasoned with different species and is traditionally served for very special occasions in the Andean area of Peru.

-Salchipapa: This dish based on sausages, chips and sauces has become one of the favorites of Peruvians.
+Salchipapa: This dish based on sausages, chips, and sauces has become one of the favorites of Peruvians.

 Transport in Peru

-One thing that will catch your eye and that you have to keep in mind: is that in the bathrooms, the toilet paper, after use should be thrown in the trash, and not in the toilet.
+One thing that will catch your eye and that you have to keep in mind is that in the bathrooms, the toilet paper, after use, should be thrown in the trash and not in the toilet.

 Have you been to Peru?
 What are your recommendations?
 Leave us your tips in the comments, so we can all help more travelers!!!